Article

 Results

-A population-based sample included 51 patients, and follow-up data were available for 43 of them.
-The majority of patients were men (n=36), whereas 15 were women.
-This is consistent with previous research.
-The median age at onset of LIS was 55.7 years.
+This population-based sample included 51 patients, and follow-up data were available for 43 of them.
+Most of the patients were men (n=36), which is consistent with previous studies.
+The mean age at onset of LIS was 55.7 years.

-The etiology of LIS was ischemic stroke in 35 patients, and hemorrhagic stroke in 14 patients.
-In one case, hemorrhage in the brainstem occurred after invasive treatment of an ischemic stroke, and in another case, LIS was caused by septic infarction and subsequent hemorrhage.
-In five cases, stroke was associated with dissection, and in three patients with ongoing infection.
 Hypertension was the most prevalent risk factor.
 Three patients had a history of drug abuse.
 Seven patients were unable to work due to a previous stroke or other chronic illness.

+The etiology of LIS was ischemic stroke in 35 patients, and hemorrhagic stroke in 14 patients.
+In two cases LIS was caused by a hemorrhage in the brainstem, in one case after invasive treatment of an ischemic stroke, and in another case by septic infarction and subsequent hemorrhage.
+In five cases, stroke was associated with dissection, and in three patients with infection.

 The functional outcome

-Of the 51 patients, 23 came out of the LIS state (including three patients who came out of the LIS state before their death).
-18 patients came out of the LIS state between 6 weeks and 2 years after disease onset.
-The prevalence of multiple lesions outside the brain stem was significantly lower in patients who came out of the LIS state than in patients who remained in the LIS state.
+Of 51 patients, 23 came out of the LIS state.
+Importantly, patients who emerged from the LIS state had a lower prevalence of multiple lesions outside the brain stem than patients who remained in the LIS state.

 The article was published in Neurology.